Averitt Express: History

+In 2022, Averitt Express opened a new distribution and fulfillment facility in the Memphis area.
+The new center is a 260,000 square-feet, adding to their 2.4 million square-feet of space over their 40+ locations.

+In, 2023 Averitt Express donated $1,200,001 to St. Jude Children's Hospital.
+Most of the funds were donated through an employee program in which about 94% of Averitt employees donated minimum of $1 per week to the Averitt Cares for Kids fund.
+Averitt opened another distribution and fulfillment center in Louisville, Kentucky, that spans over 340,000 square-feet.

 Service area

 Averitt Express runs primarily in 18 states in the Southeast United States, including Florida, Georgia, South Carolina, North Carolina, Alabama, Mississippi, Virginia, Kentucky, Texas, Oklahoma, Arkansas, Tennessee, and Louisiana.
 They also have single terminals in California, Ohio, Wisconsin, Missouri, and Illinois.

 Transportation services

 Averitt Express provides the following services: